 So, do my goats need grain during pregnancy?

-The following protocol is what I follow, based upon my twelve years of experience with these goats on this farm.
+The following protocol is what I follow, based upon my 18 years of experience with these goats on this farm.
 It may or may not work for others, depending upon their goats’ genetics and the hay or pasture available for them.
 It is merely meant to be an example …

 If a goat has a history of giving birth to large kids, I don’t give her grain at the end of pregnancy.
 If I have a first freshener who is not looking very wide, I usually worry that she has a single kid, which tends to grow much larger than multiples, so I don’t give her grain.
 Yes, some does are great at hiding kids, but the worst thing that has ever happened is that a doe gave birth to a set of twins that were 2 pounds each.
 They were on the small side but super healthy, and they grew up big and strong.
 I’d rather have that than a yearling trying to give birth to a 4-pound single kid, which has happened and is not fun.

 So, what’s a new goatherd supposed to do?

-It sure would be easy if we could just give everyone the same “perfect” feeding plan, but that doesn’t work because everyone has different pasture available, and they are dealing with different genetics.
+It sure would be easy if we could just give everyone the same “perfect” feeding plan, but that doesn’t work because everyone has different pasture and water available, and they are dealing with different genetics.
 Some goats are simply easier to keep than others.
 But if you know what your goats need, and you know the symptoms of deficiencies, you can figure out what works best for your goats on your homestead.

 This post was originally written on November 5, 2014 and last updated on August 12, 2020.

 Click here to visit our Amazon store, which includes a list of things goats need.